SOFTS-London cocoa sets 46-year high as supplies tighten

 * Dealers said concerns about insufficient rains in major producers India and Thailand continue to underpin prices.

+* Citi said in a note that it believes raw sugar prices will stay higher for longer and futures "could test $0.27-0.30/lb in 4Q 23".

-* October white sugar LSUc1 rose 2.5% to $726.90 a metric ton, partly adjusting to gains in raws on Monday when the London-based whites market was closed for a public holiday.
+* October white sugar LSUc1 rose $15.50, or 2.2%, at $724.90 a ton, partly adjusting to gains in raws on Monday when the London-based whites market was closed for a public holiday.

 COFFEE

-(Reporting by Nigel Hunt Editing by Mark Potter and David Goodman )
+(Reporting by Marcelo Teixeira and Nigel Hunt; Editing by Mark Potter, David Goodman and Shailesh Kuber)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.